 NOTE 2: Even not shown in the above figure, the same principle of simultaneous use of multiple MC gateway UEs is applied for non-3GPP devices which cannot host an MC client.

 11.2.1 Functional model

+The transparently traffic routing without any gateway usage authorization and connection restriction is enabled by the user identity and IMS subscriptions mechanism as described in clause 11.3 and the routing capabilities as described in clause 11.4.

+The authorization of using a MC gateway UE(s) per user or per user and per service level is required in order to efficiently use the MC gateway UEs which has limited resource.
+The MC gateway client, MC gateway UE server in the MC gateway UE, MC gateway UE function in the MC service server, and the GW-local, GW-core reference points are specified to support the authorization of usage of MC gateway UE(s).

+In addition, the GW-local is specified to support the location management which allows the MC service user behind the MC gateway UE to handle the location triggers and information related to 3GPP access network, and the MBMS reception and forwarding for MC clients residing on non-3GPP devices.

+NOTE 1: For the transparently traffic routing without gateway usage authorization and connection restriction, the MC gateway client, MC gateway UE server, the MC gateway UE function, GW-local and GW-core are not required.

 For the application-level signalling necessary for the association between the MC client on the non-3GPP device and the MC gateway UE reference point Gateway-local (GW-local) is used.
 The MC gateway UE uses the Gateway-Core (GW-Core) reference point towards the MC service server to announce the association between MC gateway client and MC gateway UE server.
 Once the use of the MC gateway UE has been authenticated and authorized by the corresponding MC service server, the MC service user is authorized MC gateway user.

 The MC gateway UE sever enables the following functions: